ArisBee/aristidebouix.cloud/content/en/about.md

 ### Can we chat securely?

-Sure, you can use gpg:
+Sure, you can use pgp:

 ```bash
 gpg --keyserver pgp.mit.edu --recv-key 4df61124418a0d33